mixxxdj/proposals/proposals/2024-05-23_controller_engine_v2.md

   * Used Mixxx APIs
 * Capabilities

+In order to reduce boilerplate markup in the manifest, syntactic shorthands may be introduced to cover the most common usecases.
+The most common usecase may be that only one source and sink of a particular protocol coupled to a single execution engine and/or protocol dispatcher.

 ### Sources and Sinks

 Sources and Sinks are the endpoints of the controller.
 They are defined in the manifest and are used to define the IO protocol of the controller.
-They are characterized by their protocol (eg. MIDI, HID, Bulk, etc), their direction (eg. input, output, bidirectional) and optionally explicitly their underlying implementation (eg. `portmidi`, `rtmidi`, `libremidi`, etc).
+They are characterized by their protocol (eg. MIDI, HID, Bulk, etc) and their direction (eg. input, output, bidirectional).
 They will also contain a heuristic description to map the source/sink to the physical controller (protocol specific, in the case of HID, usb vid&pid could be used for example).